pachterlab/gget/docs/src/info.md

 **Flags**
 `-pdb` `--pdb`
-Include PDB IDs in output.
+Include PDB IDs in output (might increase runtime).

 `-eo` `--ensembl_only`
 Only return results from Ensembl (excludes results from UniProt, NCBI and PDB, but runs significantly faster).